chokden/indigo/about.md

 </p>
 <p>
 I am a Fedora Ambassador and project contributor.
-I belive open-source and buddhism share the same belief, that is we all are interdependent and working together to make better a world and better software.
+I believe open-source and buddhism share the same belief, that is we all are interdependent and working together to make better a world and better software.

 Weekends  are for good  books and FIFA, Yes!
-I am an avid FIFA gamer.
+I am an avid FIFA gamer. <a href="https://www.twitter.com/tnzchok">Follow@Chokden</a>
 </p>